-Although the concept of Uber or Lyft is highly popular these days, such services become unfeasible when dealing with long distances; the costs rack up exponentially when traveling day to day and especially from city to city.
+Although the concept of Uber or Lyft is highly popular in Houston, TX these days, such services become unfeasible when dealing with long distances; the costs rack up exponentially when traveling day to day and especially from city to city.
 The same issues apply to renting a taxi cab.
 Thus, the alternative to using Uber or Lyft still reverts back to the status quo—renting a car.

 When renting a car, many individuals are discouraged by the exorbitant fees associated with most rental companies.
 First, renting a car can be expensive in and of itself; depending on the type of vehicle, renting a car can cost more than $100 per day.
 Second, the rental company charges numerous fees ranging from customer facility charge to sales tax and even ownership tax.
 As a result, one may initially believe that he or she is getting a good deal; however, the total cost actually paid at the counter will most likely render that good deal a not-so-good deal.
 For example, depending on the state and the rental company, one who rents a compact car for $25.00 a day for four days can expect to pay approximately $37.00 in taxes and fees alone.
 These taxes and fees are greater than the daily rental fee for the car itself!